Are you struggling to get more clients for your accounting business?

 2. Create a Blog for Your Website

-When it comes to marketing for CPAs, creating a blog is an incredibly effective tactic.
+When it comes to marketing for accountants, creating a blog is an incredibly effective tactic.

-Your blog posts will rank on search results.
+Your blog posts rank in the search results.

 When you’re ranking on the first page of Google, you get more visibility, website traffic, and qualified leads.
 For your customers, blogging is beneficial because it answers their questions, gives them quick wins, and helps them find solutions to their problems.